GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 As a Globalization leader, you rely on essential data to define and track your globalization strategy.
 You need to understand the nature of your data as well as its lifecycle.
 You also need to be selective and critical about this data.
 When analyzing data, ask yourself the following questions: What does the data really represent?
 Does the data make sense?
 What is the expected value?
 Is it in line with industry benchmarks?

 Do not limit yourself to quantitative data.
-Both qualitative and quantitative data are critical and they need to align in order to develop a sound globalization strategy.
+Both qualitative and quantitative data are critical and they need to align to develop a sound globalization strategy.
 If quantitative data shows unexpected user behavior, connect with real users (possibly via a survey) or your international offices to confirm the right data interpretation.

 Localization data is vast and touches customers, markets, finance, quality, operational efficiency, support, and other business critical metrics.
 As such, data needs to be prioritized based on the criticality and efforts to collect it.
 Data has to be meaningful, not just available.